garethgd/angular-4-beer-search/README.md

 The list of beers can be filtered by category and the dropdown menu is initialised by retrieving categories from the BreweryDB API.

-You can click the random beer button to generate a random beer from the brewery database
+You can click the random beer button to generate a random beer from the brewery database.

+Attempted to create new random beer from same brewery functionality but ran out of time.

 ## Development server